KevanRastello/PPT/README.md

 1. In the VBA window, click anywhere inside the macro code.
 2. Press `F5` or go to **Run → Run Sub/UserForm**.

+---

-# How to change macro:
+# How to Customize the Dynamic Banner Macro

 | Change                   | Variable                            | Example                       |
 | ------------------------ | ----------------------------------- | ----------------------------- |